ZDongLab/ultrasoundimages2d/README.md

 Cystic and solid ultrasound images.
 There are 349 images in dataset folder.

-# some sample image is as follows:
+# some images are as follows:

 <img src="./dataset/cropped_1714369940147.png" width="250px"> <img src="./dataset/cropped_1714370828286.png" width="250px">